Artyem-Y/word-of-wisdom/README.md

 ### Running App

-To run the app, in in word-of-wisdom/word-of-wisdom-server use the following command:
+To run the app, in word-of-wisdom/word-of-wisdom-server use the following command:

 ```sh
 make